 Ritucharya (seasonal regimen) is explained in the ayurvedic classics and if these seasonal regimens are followed in a proper way then a person will enjoy strength, complexion and healthy life.
 Now that we are welcoming the first showers of rain after the scorching summer, let us know more about the monsoon or Varsharitu.

 The body will have weakened during the Adana period.
 The digestion which will have become poor will be further disturbed by the disorders of Vata and the other doshas during the Varsharitu.
 The aggravation of Vata and the other doshas during Varsharitu is due to earth vapours, the humidity of the clouds and the amla (sour) paka of the water.
 The diseases associated with the monsoon are malaria, jaundice and gastrointestinal infection like typhoid and cholera.
 Viral infections like cold and cough also make their presence during this season.

 The puddles of water formed due to rain become the breeding place for mosquitoes.
-Using a mosquito net over the bed is better way of avoiding the mosquitoes.
-To keep the house free of mosquitoes one can fumigate the house with the smoke of dried Neem leaves in the evening for about 1 to 3 minutes.
+Using a mosquito net over the bed is a better way of avoiding the mosquitoes.
+To keep the house free of mosquitoes one can fumigate the house with the smoke of dried neem leaves in the evening for about 1 to 3 minutes.
 Precaution has to be taken to prevent dampness around the house.
-Fumigation has to be avoided if asthmatic patients are there.Moderating living is recommended during this season.
+Fumigation has to be avoided around asthmatic patients.
+Moderate living is recommended during this season.
 One should avoid cold drinks, day sleep, dew, river water, physical exercise and the sun during this season.
 Using food and drinks mixed with honey is beneficial.